munawar123421/Cloud-Computing-Microsoft-Azure-Services/README.md

 ### 🧠 Assignment Topic
 **Deploy, connect, and configure a Linux Virtual Machine (VM)** in Microsoft Azure with **SSH access** and an **attached data disk**.

+## 📘 Assignment2 – Hosting a Website on Azure with Visual Studio Code

+### 🧠 Assignment Topic
+**Learn to create a simple website, deploy it to Azure App Service, and manage the deployment using Visual Studio Code.**